joaomelo/balance/README.md

 ```

 # Development
-_How to change it?_
+_How to change stuff?_

 Making changes is straightforward after you already set the local environment.
 Let me just cover a few more things.
-First let us familiarize with the project folder structure.
+First, let us familiarize with the project folder structure.

 ``` js
 📂balance